 Crisis in Ukraine: recognizing the independence of Donbass, what interest for Putin?

 War seems inevitable in Ukraine.
-Russian President Vladimir Putin on Monday evening ordered his troops to enter the separatist territories of Donbass, after recognizing their independence.
+Russian President Vladimir Putin on Monday evening ordered his troops to enter the separatist territories of Donbass, following recognizing their independence.
 A direct violation of the peace process signed in Minsk in 2015 which proves that Moscow does not intend to prefer the diplomatic way in the resolution of the conflict.

 The head of state had nevertheless maintained that he had no intention of invading Ukraine.
 But no agreement was finally found, despite multiple attempts at negotiations organized by Westerners, and in particular Emmanuel Macron.
-Russia could then be on the verge of invading Ukraine with its 150,000 troops amassed near its neighbor’s borders, according to the United States.
+Russia might then be on the verge of invading Ukraine with its 150,000 troops amassed near its neighbor’s borders, according to the United States.

 What are the separatist territories concerned?